crew-sherlock/Experiment1/README.md

 # AIGA
-GSK AI Generation Accelerator is used to bootstrap Gen AI based projects
+GSC AI Generation Accelerator is used to bootstrap Gen AI based projects